|Partner Website:||Click to visit|

 - Usually, financial aid (scholarships, loans and grants) used for on-campus study can be applied to education abroad programs.
 Students who qualify for financial aid should consult with UK Financial Aid as soon as possible to identify possible financial aid opportunities.

-- SAI Partner offers additional scholarships for participation on this program.
-Please visit the UK EA website for SAI scholarship information..
+- SAI offers additional scholarships for participation on this program.
+Please visit the UK EA website for SAI Scholarships for more information.

 Passport & Visa Requirements